Trichonympha: Morphology

 The morphology of Trichonympha has been studied since the 19th century.
-Trichonympha is a bell-shaped cell varying in width from 21μm to 30μm and in length from 90 to 110 μm.
+Trichonympha is a bell-shaped cell varying in width from 21 μm to 30 μm and in length from 90 to 110 μm.

 The anterior tip of the cell is referred to as the rostrum and is composed of the outer and inner operculum.
 In some species the outer operculum has been observed to have elongated protrusions, referred to as frills.
 The outer operculum is filled with fluid to give it a cushioning effect, as the function of the outer and inner operculum is to protect the centrioles that lie directly beneath them.
 The centrioles are located in the rostral tube, which is an internal component of the cell, that leads to the rostrum.
 The rostral tube is made up of lamellae in a circular arrangement.
 Each cell has two centrioles, one long and one short, located beneath the inner cap, in the anterior end of the rostral tube.
 These centrioles have a fixed position in the cell and play an important role in asexual reproduction.

 The entire cell is covered in thousands of flagella which arise from basal bodies.
 There are several patterns of how the flagella attach to the cell at the posterior end of the rostrum.
 In some species the flagella attach exclusively to the rostrum while in others the flagella attach to the rostrum, as well as adhering to each other.
 Another pattern of flagella adherence involves flagella emerging from flagellar folds, which are grooves that run parallel to the cell, and then attaching to each other.

 Another key component of a Trichonympha cell is the basal body and parabasal fibres.
 Trichonympha has long basal bodies which give rise to the flagella.
 These basal bodies lie along the rostral tube and are made up of microtubules.
 The basal bodies are connected to a large Golgi complex via parabasal fibres.
 This large Golgi complex is often referred to as the parabasal body and originates anterior to the single nucleus, which it extends around.

 Trichonympha do not have traditional mitochondria.
 Instead, they have highly reduced versions of mitochondria, called hydrogenosomes.
 A hydrogenosome is a membrane bound, redox active organelle.
 They produce hydrogen gas from the oxidation of pyruvate, and function in anaerobic environments.